-If you were to go back in time and attend a 1914 wedding, you would be quite familiar with the ceremony and customs.
-Not much has changed in the past century.
-However, how the couple got to the altar has.
+If you were to time travel and attend a wedding in 1914, you would be quite familiar with the ceremony and customs.
+Weddings have not changed in the past century.
+However, marriage and how the couple got to the altar has.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-Dating, as we know it, came into existence in the 1920s, a direct result of World War One and its effect on society.
+Dating, as we know it, came into existence in the 1920s, a direct result of World War I and its effect on society.
 Before this couples courted.

 Women were old enough to enter into a courtship by the time they were 17 or 18 years old.
-This was the time they began socializing at adult social functions and making social calls with their mothers.
+This was the age they began attending adult social functions and making social calls with their mothers.

-Courtships began first with the couple having conversation after a proper introduction.
+Courtships began with the couple first having a conversation proceeded by a proper introduction.

-Like most things during the Victorian and Edwardian eras, courtship came with many rules.
+Courtship, like most things during the Victorian and Edwardian eras, came with many rules.

 These rules included: